 Our forensic audit, conducted on the ground in Mongolia, included detailed financial fund flow tracing and analysis of related parties.
 We identified several transactions requiring clarification and warranting closer review by the BoM.

 Case Study – Investigating the Potential Misuse of a Loan to Build and Operate a Shipping Terminal in Central America

 Kroll was engaged by a syndicate of lenders, who had financed the construction and ongoing operations of a shipping terminal in Central America.
 The syndicate was concerned that the funds from the loan had been used to bribe government officials and others.
 Kroll conducted a detailed review of the financial records of the company, commencing with the initial injection of capital, followed by the draws of the loan.
 The analysis focused on the source and use of funds from both the capital and the loan.
 It also focused on how those funds were used in the construction of the terminal, the purchase of equipment, labor and other costs.
 We reviewed the major construction contracts to confirm that the bidding process was transparent and that the costs were reasonable.
 We also conducted a site inspection and reviewed independent valuation reports to support the construction costs.
-We conducted background research on the initial awarding of the terminal concession to a third party before the company acquiring the construction and operational rights.
+We conducted background research on the initial awarding of the terminal concession to a third party before the company acquired the construction and operational rights.